Agreements and Foreign Trade

 Sector Overview

-The Agreements and Foreign Trade Sector is one of the main sectors affiliated with the Ministry of Investment and Foreign Trade.
-It is responsible for formulating and implementing Egypt's foreign trade policies, leading the state's efforts and its 2030 strategy to enhance its position as a key player in the international trading system, and achieving a balance between protecting the national economy and opening up to global markets, ensuring Egypt's integration into the international trading system on fair and sustainable bases.
+Agreements and Foreign Trade Sector (AFT) is a core division within the Ministry of Investment and Foreign Trade (MIFT).
+It is tasked with shaping and implementing Egypt’s foreign trade policies, spearheading the country’s strategic efforts toward its 2030 vision.
+The sector works to strengthen Egypt’s role as a key player in the global trading system while balancing the protection of the national economy with openness to international markets, ensuring the country’s integration into the global trade framework on fair and sustainable grounds.

-Foreign trade is one of the fundamental pillars for achieving sustainable economic development and represents the gateway connecting the national economy to global markets.
-It aims to achieve effective economic and commercial integration with countries and trading partners, increase the competitiveness of Egyptian exports in global markets by developing legislation, building institutional capacities, and enhancing international cooperation, while attracting investments, providing foreign currency, and supporting the balance of payments.
+Foreign trade is a cornerstone of sustainable economic development and serves as the gateway linking Egypt’s economy to global markets.
+AFT aims to foster effective economic and trade integration with international partners, enhance the competitiveness of the Egyptian exports worldwide, modernize legislation, strengthen institutional capacity, and promote international cooperation.
+These efforts are designed to attract investment, generate foreign currency, and support the balance of payments.

 Legislative Development